Ann Veneman

 Ann Margaret Veneman (born June 29, 1949) is an American attorney who served as the fifth executive director of UNICEF from 2005 to 2010.
-She previously served as the 27th United States Secretary of Agriculture from 2001 to 2005, and was the first, and to date the only, woman to hold that post.
-Veneman served for the entire first term of President George W. Bush, and she left to take the UNICEF position.
+She previously served as the 27th United States secretary of agriculture from 2001 to 2005.
+Veneman served for the first term of President George W. Bush, and she left to take the UNICEF position.
 Appointed by the U.N.
-Secretary-General Kofi Annan on January 18, 2005, she took over the post on May 1, 2005.
-A lawyer, Veneman has practiced law in Washington, DC and California, including being a deputy public defender.
-She has also served in other high level positions in U.S. federal and state government, including being appointed California's Secretary of Food and Agriculture, serving from 1995 to 1999.
+Secretary-General Kofi Annan on January 18, 2005, she took over the post on May 1, 2005, serving until 2010.
+Previously, she also served as secretary of the California Department of Food and Agriculture, serving from 1995 to 1999, as well as United States deputy secretary of agriculture, serving from 1991 to 1993.
+Veneman was the first woman to serve as Secretary of Agriculture and the second woman to lead UNICEF, following her predecessor, Carol Bellamy.

-Veneman serves as a co-leader of the Nutrition and Physical Activity Initiative at the Bipartisan Policy Center.
-She is a member of the Council on Foreign Relations.

 Early life and education

 Veneman was raised on a peach farm in Modesto, California.
 Her father, John Veneman, was former undersecretary of Health, Education and Welfare and member of the California State Assembly.
 She earned her bachelor's degree in political science from the University of California, Davis, a Master of Public Policy from the Richard & Rhoda Goldman School of Public Policy at the University of California, Berkeley, and a Juris Doctor degree from the University of California, Hastings College of the Law.
 She has also been awarded honorary doctoral degrees from California Polytechnic State University, San Luis Obispo (2001); Lincoln University (Missouri) (2003); Delaware State University (2004) and Middlebury College (2006).